Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 Frequently asked questions

 Datatilsynet declared Google Analytics non-compliant with GDPR in September 2022.
-The EU-US Data Privacy Framework (July 2023) resolved the specific data transfer issue, but Datatilsynet has never reversed its position and says calling GA "legal" is "an oversimplification."
+The EU-US Data Privacy Framework (July 2023) made the US transfers lawful again, but Datatilsynet has pointedly declined to call the tool lawful as a whole.
 You still need valid cookie consent under the Cookiebekendtgorelsen, a data processor agreement with Google, and compliance with all GDPR requirements.
 The DPF itself is being challenged at the CJEU.

 Yes, for any analytics tool that stores data on or reads data from the visitor's device (cookies, local storage, fingerprinting).
 The Cookiebekendtgorelsen Section 4 provides only two narrow exemptions: cookies for transmitting communications and cookies strictly necessary for a requested service.
 Analytics cookies are explicitly not exempt.
 Unlike France, Denmark has no consent exemption framework for privacy-friendly analytics tools.
 Cookieless analytics that don't touch the visitor's device fall outside the Cookiebekendtgorelsen entirely.